“Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”

 Jesus tells us to serve others, and Good Shepherd seeks to serve in various capacities.

 Unity Lutheran Church (Homewood) - Unity provides an after school children's outreach ministry to the community.
-Good Shepherd members have donated their time to this after school program and the church has also provided christimas gifts to kids in the program.
+Good Shepherd members have donated their time to this after school program and provided Christmas gifts to kids in the program, and the church has provided financial support.